-The cause of slamming doors can also be due to faulty installation or maintenance issues.
-Old or improperly installed exterior and interior doors can have loose or unbalanced hinges that could be causing them to shut on their own.
-Double-check your door’s hinges by opening it at a 90-degree angle.
-Put a level against the latch to determine whether the door is out of plumb.
-Address the issue by tightening the screws around the hinges or replacing the hinges entirely.
+As previously mentioned, the cause of a slamming door can be due to faulty installation or maintenance issues.
+Old or improperly installed exterior and interior doors often have loose or unbalanced hinges that cause them to shut on their own.

 4. Attach Felt Pads to Your Door

-If nothing happens after you’ve adjusted the hinges and you’re still not willing to invest in a door closer, you can try sticking felt pads as a quick DIY solution to your slamming doors.
-These felt pads are the self-adhesive stick-ons usually used on furniture to prevent scratching and damaging wooden floors.
+If your door slams shut after you’ve adjusted the hinges, you can try sticking felt pads on it as a quick DIY solution.
+We’re referring to the self-adhesive felt pads usually used on furniture to prevent scratching and damaging wooden floors.

-All you need to do is attach a few pieces of felt pads to the edges of your door frame and strike plate, both the top and bottom parts.
-The idea is that the felt pads will provide soft padding against your door when it closes and prevent it from slamming shut.
+Attach a few felt pads to the edges of your door frame and both the top and bottom parts of the strike plate.
+The self-stick felt pads will provide soft padding against your door when it closes and prevent it from slamming shut.
 These are also a solution if you’re trying to figure out how to make a door close quietly.

 5. Try Foam Weatherstripping for Heavier Doors

-- Clean the inside edges of your door frame, wiping dust and debris that could hinder the adhesive from sticking properly.
+- Clean the inside edges of your door frame to remove dust and debris that could hinder the adhesive from sticking properly.

-- Cut the foam weatherstripping according to the size of the door frame edges that you will cover.
+- Cut the foam weatherstripping according to the size of the edges of the door frame.

-- Stick it to the door frame edges and press firmly into place.
+- Stick each strip to the door frame edges and press them firmly into place.

-Technically, pinch guards are installed to protect fingers from getting hurt when the doors suddenly slam shut by physically preventing them from fully closing.
-As an added benefit, it also eliminates the offending noise.
-Pinch guards are a cost-effective way to solve loud slamming doors because they are sold in packs, an excellent solution if you have multiple entrances to fix.
+Pinch guards protect your or someone else’s fingers from getting hurt from slamming doors by physically preventing them from fully closing.
+Pinch guards also eliminate the offending noise that accompanies door slams.
+These are also cost-effective because they are sold in packs, making them an excellent solution if you have multiple doors to fix.